 Do women play pétanque?
 Isn’t pétanque played mostly by men?

-It is true that pétanque traditionally has been a man’s game.
+It is true that pétanque in France has traditionally been a man’s game.
 But times and cultures change.
 The percentage of women among American petanque players is much higher than it is in France.
-And even in Europe the number of women pétanque players is slowly growing, and there are even women’s tournaments and championships.
+And even in Europe the number of women pétanque players has been slowly growing.
+There are even women’s tournaments and championships.
 For example, the 2012 USA Women’s National Championships were held at the Maine Boules Club in Blue Hill, Maine.
 See also the petanquewomen Facebook group.

 On what looks like a drizzly day in September 2010, 102 women on 34 teams participated in a women’s triples tournament in Münster, Germany.
 The only men in sight were the guys doing the registration.